SebastianLorenzano/pulse/NewTools-Pulse.package/StHistoryPackageEntry.class/README.md

-I wrap wrap a RPackage entry name, then later use PackageOrganizer to look for the package (look for self >> content to see the implementation)
+I wrap a StPackageEntry entry name, then later use PackageOrganizer to look for the package (look for self >> content to see the implementation)